Anita Brookner: Novelist

 Brookner published her first novel, A Start in Life (1981), at the age of 53.
 Thereafter she published roughly one a year.
 Brookner was regarded as a stylist.
 Her novels explore themes of emotional loss and difficulties associated with fitting into society, and intellectual, middle-class women, who suffer isolation and disappointments in love.
 Many of her characters are the children of European immigrants to Britain; a number appear to be of Jewish descent.
-Hotel du Lac (1984), her fourth novel, was awarded the Booker–McConnell Prize.
+Hotel du Lac (1984), her fourth novel, was awarded the Booker Prize.

 Private life and honours

 Brookner never married, but took care of her parents as they aged.
 Brookner commented in one interview that she had received several proposals of marriage, but rejected all of them, concluding that men were "people with their own agenda, who think you might be fitted in if they lop off certain parts.
-You can see them coming a mile off."
+You can see them coming a mile off".
 She gave the 1974 Aspects of Art Lecture.
 In 1990, she was appointed a Commander of the Order of the British Empire (CBE).
 She died in the Royal Borough of Kensington and Chelsea, London, on 10 March 2016, at the age of 87.